JoPe99/helsinki-city-bike/README.md

 ##### Frontend

 Frontend tests include some very simple tests of data formatting functions, and an integration test with the backend API.
 The tests require that the backend is running.
-The E2E tests are very superficial, their purpose is to only showcase that I know the very basics of Cypress.
+The E2E tests are superficial, their purpose is to only showcase that I know the very basics of Cypress.

 To run the frontend tests locally, open command line in the frontend directory and run: